 Additionally the Advanced parameters include the Connection Timeout parameter.
 This parameter determines the time (in seconds) to wait while trying to establish a connection before terminating the attempt and reporting an error.
 Generally you don't need to modify it, but in some specific cases when a connection to the database server is not good you may try increasing its value.

 When connecting to SQL Azure, you need to select the SQL Server connector and specify the Server value in the following format:

-The port part (with the semicolon) is usually not necessary; it is required only when the port, configured on the server, differs from the default one.
+The port part (with the comma) is usually not necessary; it is required only when the port, configured on the server, differs from the default one.

 You can use the IP address instead of the server DNS name, but this is not recommended, because an IP address of an Azure virtual machine may change when Azure moves resources for redundancy or maintenance.
 You can get the server DNS name in the following way:

 |1.||In the Azure Management Portal select VIRTUAL MACHINES.|